ArkeinGuardia/Triumph_TTS/README.md

 base definition the definition is a string of the variable name.
 Example: base1 = "burgundian_ordannances_1471_to_1477_ad_knights_gen",

-An internal base defintion is just the table itself.
+An internal base definition is just the table itself.
 Internal definitions will take a tiny amount of less memory.

 How to add a building to terrain
 --------------------------------

 Buildings are placed in Villages.
-In DBA, villages are called Built Up Areas (BUA), so BUA is used in the code.w
+In DBA, villages are called Built Up Areas (BUA), so BUA is used in the code.

 When the terrain is locked, the buildings are added to make the table look pretty.
 The have no effect in the game, as the area of the village